realm/summer-of-swift/README.md

 ### Sounds great!
 How do I enter?

 Send a pull request to this repo.
 Your PR must add a file with your project name to the `projects/` folder, following the template in [`projects/TEMPLATE.md`](projects/TEMPLATE.md) + adding an entry to the “[Big Board](#the-big-board)” section below.
+We ask that all projects enter the contest by July 15th at the latest.

 We do want to share a few aggregate updates about other Summer projects, as well as any announcements about prizes, local groups or hacknights by email (using the address in your initial git commit).
 You can let us know in the PR if you’d rather not receive any updates.